-Public Relations and Information Manager, Janel Vasallo, serves as Public Information Officer (PIO) for the department.
-The responsibilities of the PIO include responding to media requests from media outlets, issuing media releases, incident alerts, and providing the media with information about and at emergency scenes.
+The department's Public Relations and Information Manager serves as Public Information Officer (PIO) and is responsible for responding to media requests, issuing media releases, incident alerts, and providing the media with information about and at emergency scenes.
 In addition, the PIO monitors news stories to ensure accuracy in reporting events that occur in Lakeland.
 Routine media inquiries and records requests are handled as expeditiously as possible.
 Additionally, the department provides information about breaking news events, safety tips, and other departmental activity through all of its social media sites.

 A primary objective of the department is to provide superior emergency service and positive interactions with the public.
 This is achieved through continued outreach and communications efforts at the department with citizens and the media.

 Douglas E. Riley Selected as New Fire Chief of the Lakeland Fire Department

 City of Lakeland City Manager, Tony Delgado, has appointed Douglas E. Riley as the Lakeland Fire Department’s (LFD) new Fire Chief.
 Fire Chief Riley will begin his new role as the leader of the department on December 16, 2017.
 The appointment follows the retirement of Gary W. Ballard, who served as Fire Chief since 2010.